Financial Debt Recovery (FDR)

 Is this your agency?
 Verify this listing

-Financial Debt Recovery Ltd (commonly known as FDR or FDR Ltd) is a Canadian debt collection agency founded in 1991.
+At a glance Financial Debt Recovery Ltd (commonly known as FDR or FDR Ltd) is a Canadian debt collection agency founded in 1991.

 If FDR contacts you, request written verification of the debt before sharing personal information or making payments.